 To keep up with the very purpose of SaaS, vendors have been designing their tools to blend well with different software environments through vast arrays of integrations and APIs.

-Microsoft has a worldwide market share and is now the leading SaaS vendor.
-Microsoft's annual revenue growth is running at 45%, far surpassing overall market growth.
+Among the top SaaS companies by revenue, Microsoft has a worldwide market share and is now the leading SaaS vendor.
+Microsoft's annual revenue growth is running at 45%, which makes a18% market share.
 Oracle, SAP and Adobe are followed after Microsoft, with Oracle achieving the highest growth rate among these three.
 Salesforce remains the dominant player in CRM, but this segment is relatively low growth compared to other SaaS segments.
 In aggregate these top five SaaS vendors now account for just over half of the market.

 It is undeniable that SaaS has changed the global business landscape.
 For companies, cloud computing proved to be a boon, allowing them to harness the power of automation without breaking the bank.
 Some have claimed that these platforms made their organizations more successful compared to other types of systems, while others have decided to embrace the technology fully.